netlify/staticgen/content/projects/dssg.md

   - MIT
 templates:
   - Mustache
-description: A static site generator written in D
+description: A static site generator with a different approach
 startertemplaterepo: kambrium/dssg-example
 ---

-DSSG is a static site generator written in the D programming language.
-It creates HTML pages out of Markdown files and Mustache templates.
+Unlike other static site generators, DSSG doesn't differentiate between front matter and a content section in its content files.
+This makes it very easy to create web pages based on templates with multiple content sections.

+For maximum flexibility, each project can be based on multiple templates.

+Content may be written in both Markdown or pure HTML.